|A recent picture of the deck. |

 COCKTAIL HOUR (or two)

-I love my family, but we are so spread out we no longer get everyone together unless it is a sad occasion.
+I love my family, but we are so spread out we seldom get everyone together unless it is a sad occasion.
 I have a son in Massachusetts, a daughter, SIL and three grandchildren in North Carolina, a son, DIL and two grandchildren in Pennsylvania, and a son in California.
-My brother lives in Atlanta and my Sister (after 50 years I drop the in-law title) lives in North Carolina.
+My brother and sister live in Atlanta and my Sister (after 50 years I drop the in-law titles) live in North Carolina.

 My fondest memories as a child are of Five O’clock Cocktails at Grandpa’s.